chiffa/BioFlow/dev_log.rst

 On the table:
 -------------

-TEST: clean up dead code
-    - DONE: Delete old code path
-    - DONE: Clear deprecation markers
-    - DONE: Follow up with the propagate from main configs markers
-    - DONE: Follow up with the renaming of nodes
-    - TODO: Clear the dangling currentpass and tracing/intest/todoc todos
-    - DONE: check for doc inconsistency
-    - DONE: switch pool spin-up to internal function (_)
-    - NOFX: switch the calculation of the sparsity into the active samples loading function, drop
-        elsewhere: calculated only in the auto_analyze so far
-    - DONE: move debug prints/logs to the log.debug
-    - DONE: modify so that the line is printed only into the debug log and not into the info.log (aka console log)
-    - TEST: figure out wtf is wrong with the exception reporting through the SMTP
-    - TODO: disable all sys.excepthooks in logging and smtp logging and insert explicit wrappers
-    - TODO: correct all the sparse_sampling in the docs
-    - TODO: in knowledge interface, find instances of the coupled LegacyID and name and rename them

 TODO: document new features
-    TODO: Basic usage:
-        - TODO: weighted background
+    TODO: CLI:
-        - TODO: weighted main sample
-        - TODO: secondary sample
+        - DONE: add support for secondary sets
-        - TODO: specific nodes exclusion
+        - DONE: add support for mail report of completion (import log as well and patch the log)
+        - DONE: switch pure boolean options to flags; propagate to readme examples
-    TODO: Advanced usage
+    TODO: todoc pass
-        - TODO: pair generation method
-        - TODO: sampling method
-    TODO: Command line alignment
     TODO: Three levels of usage:
-        - Basic >>> readme
+        - DONE: Basic >>> readme
-            - TODO: rewrite an example for basic usage, from CLI and example line
+            - DONE: rewrite an example for basic usage, from CLI and example line
-            - TODO: mention the integration tests and the samples shipped for unittests
+            - DONE: mention the integration tests and the samples shipped for unittests
-        - Advanced
+        - TODO: Advanced
+            - DONE: secondary set
+            - DONE: weighted set
+            - DONE: weighted background
+            - TODO: reweighting/specific nodes exclusion
-        - Deep dive
+        - TODO: Deep dive
+            - DONE: adding to the main database
-            - Weighting schema modification
+            - DONE: Weighting schema modification
-            - Pair generation method
+            - DONE: Pair generation method
-            - Statistical significance
+            - DONE: Statistical significance
-            - Sampling method
+            - DONE: Sampling method

-TODO: change the active organism by simple list and then read from the main_configs
+            - DONE: GDF

+TODO: rebuild and upload the project to the PyPI
+TODO: test docker deployment

+ - TODO: [FEATURE]: Bayesian re-weighting
+    - TODO: sample a large set of nodes, non-normalized
+    - TODO:

  - TODO: [FEATURE]: Factor out the structural analysis of the network properties to a module
+    - TODO: basically eigenvalues + eigenvector for the largest one

  - TODO: [FEATURE]: Factor out the clustering analysis of the network to a different function in the knowledge/interactome analyses
+    - TODO: write a significance analysis function,
+        - taking in the UP2UP tension + UP2UP background tension
+        - if the analysis was dense
+        - hierarchically clustering the matrix
+        - sorting the clusters by size and average flow
+        - for each size, compare the flow intensity
+        - use Gumbel to determine significance

 Current refactoring:
 --------------------